-The Band of Brothers is a schoolwide system that helps create leadership opportunities as well as growth in camaraderie across class lines.
-The system began in the Fall of 2007 and has continued to grow in strength and popularity each and every year.
-The students involved aspire to grow their character to match-up with what the 4 pillars of the Band of Brothers stand for:
+The Band of Brothers is a schoolwide system that helps to create leadership opportunities as well as growth in camaraderie across class lines.
+The system began in the Fall of 2007 and has continued to grow in strength and popularity each year.
+The students aspire to grow from the inside out to match-up with what the 4 pillars of the Band of Brothers stand for:

-The Band of Brothers embrace Christian Brother values that Brother Rice High School was built upon.
-The system enhances the pastoral care to all students, strengthens its sense of community, promotes the development of relationships, and enables a more proactive development of leadership skills before heading off to college.
+The Band of Brothers embrace Christian Brother values that enhance the pastoral care to all students, strengthen its sense of community, promote the development of relationships, and enable a more proactive development of leadership skills before heading off to college.

-The 6 Bands that the students become a part of are named after 5 Catholic Saints as well as 1 Archangel.
+The 6 Bands are shown below.
 Students are given the opportunity to learn about the unique lives these Saints lived, and are encouraged to mimic the character values that they displayed in their everyday life:

-Each Band consists of roughly 100 students, who are then broken up into 5 Mentor Groups, which consist of equal numbers of Freshmen, Sophomores, Junors, and Seniors.
-The 30 Mentor Groups in the school take time each day to communicate with each other, to compete alongside each other, and to ultimately grow closer over time.
+Each Band consists of roughly 85-90 students, which are then broken up into 4 Mentor Groups, which consist of equal numbers of Freshmen, Sophomores, Junors, and Seniors.
+The 24 Mentor Groups take time each day to communicate with each other, to compete alongside each other, and to ultimately grow closer over time.
 They will participate regularly in Mentor Group competitions against other Groups from different Bands.
-These daily 11-minute meetings are primarily led by student leaders (Roughly 70 each year).
-Band Captains (elected by the students) and Small Group Leaders (elected by the teachers and staff) set the tone for each day’s activities.
+These daily 11-minute meetings are primarily led by elected student leaders (Roughly 25 each year).
+CORE Leaders (chosen by the students, faculty, and staff) and Small Group Leaders (Roughly 50 students selected by the CORE Leaders) set the tone for each day’s activities.
 Friendly Band competitions take place the entire school year in areas such as:

 Points for each of the above competitions are accumulated throughout the school year.
 The Band with the highest point total at the end of the school year becomes the proud recipient of a Championship T-shirt that can be worn during May in lieu of the school Dress Code, as well as having their Band name inscribed on the Edmund Rice Challenge Cup.

 With the diverse competitions shown above, it’s easy to see that ALL members of the Band: old and young, tall and small, are extremely valuable to the Band itself.
-Whether students use their intellect, their athletic prowess, their self-control, their discipline, their social skills, their predictive powers, or their persuasive powers, each and every talent is of the utmost importance to the good of the Band.
+Whether students use their intellect, athletic prowess, self-control, discipline, social skills, predictive powers, or persuasive powers, each and every talent is important to the good of the Band.
 It’s a microcosm of the Body of Christ laid out in 1 Corinthians 12: 1-27.
-All members of the Band are important and are encouraged to use their God-given talents and gifts to advance the greater good of the Band as a whole, and in the process give glory to God.
+All members of the Band are encouraged to use their unique, God-given talents and gifts to advance the greater good of the Band as a whole, and in the process give glory to God.